Hypoxic Ischemic Encephalopathy Lawyers New York

 A negligent doctor or medical professional may not properly identify the signs and symptoms of HIE, which can lead to further issues for your child.

-If your doctor failed to recognize these signs, you may be able to sue for medical malpractice with the help of an HIE lawyer, like Jordan Merson.
+If your doctor failed to recognize these signs, you may be able to sue for medical malpractice with the help of an Hypoxic Ischemic Encephalopathy lawyer, like Jordan Merson.

 What Can New York Families Recover in an HIE Lawsuit?